Lachtan9K/spselit-javascript/05-StringManipulation.md

 ## Declaring String

-As already mentioned string is: just a normal text of variable length and can be written either by using `''` (single quotes) looking like `Hey it is me ...` or by using `""` (double quotes) looking like `"Hey it is me ..."`.
+As already mentioned string is: just a normal text of variable length and can be written either by using `''` (single quotes) looking like `'Hey it is me ...'` or by using `""` (double quotes) looking like `"Hey it is me ..."`.

 ## Concatenation